This post has been updated as of May 2019

-Sometimes the worst part is not knowing why it all went wrong.
-Thankfully, with your email subscribers, you can set up an optional exit interview to capture the reasons why they’re leaving after they unsubscribe.
+When your relationship with one of your subscribers ends, sometimes the worst part is not knowing why it all went wrong.
+Thankfully, you can set up an optional exit interview to capture the reasons why they’re leaving after they unsubscribe.
 This is a neat way to turn an unfortunate situation into solid lessons for your future email sends.
-So, lets wipe away the tears and find out how we can improve our campaigns.

 Why do people unsubscribe?